BSAA Star Ariel disappearance

-Star Ariel (registration G-AGRE) was an Avro Tudor Mark IVB passenger aircraft owned and operated by British South American Airways (BSAA) which disappeared without a trace over the Atlantic Ocean while on a flight between Bermuda and Kingston, Jamaica, on 17 January 1949.
+Star Ariel (registration G-AGRE) was an Avro Tudor passenger aircraft owned and operated by British South American Airways (BSAA) which disappeared without a trace over the Atlantic Ocean while on a flight between Bermuda and Kingston, Jamaica, on 17 January 1949.
 The loss of the aircraft, along with that of BSAA Avro Tudor Star Tiger in January 1948, remains unsolved, with the resulting speculation helping to develop the Bermuda Triangle legend.

 Background

 British South American Airways (BSAA) was an airline created by former World War II pilots in an effort to provide service on the previously untapped South American trade and passenger routes.
 Originally named British Latin American Air Lines (BLAIR), it was split off from the British Overseas Airways Corporation (now British Airways) to operate its South Atlantic routes.
 BSAA commenced transatlantic services in March 1946, making the first operational flight from London's Heathrow Airport.
 The airline operated mostly Avro aircraft: Yorks, Lancastrians and Tudors.
 Its destinations included Bermuda, the West Indies and the western coast of South America.